Timeouts: Adults Need Them Too!

-In other words, it takes just one person in a conflict to be in their “Animal Brain” for verbal communication to be generally ineffective.
+In other words, it takes just one person to be in their “Animal Brain” for verbal communication to be ineffective.
 As noble as your efforts to persist through an issue may be, continuing to talk at somebody who’s in this “Red Zone” just keeps their state of alarm up, and thus stalls productive conversation.
 We need a minimum of 20 minutes from the time we start calming down for our pre-frontal cortex to come online and then make it possible to really work through whatever issue heated us up to begin with.
 So, take those breaks!

 Rules For Timeouts

 Note that a timeout is different from shutting down and freezing the other person out or fleeing from them.
 Timeouts are an intentional choice, rather than a defensive, animalistic reaction.
 They also follow a certain set of rules:

 - Either party can initiate the timeout when they notice that they or the other person is in the “Yellow Zone” (i.e. 3-4/5 level of upset).